 In the fourth quarter 2020, Corporate Centre revenues amounted to -241 million euros, compared to -45 million euros in the fourth quarter 2019, with the accounting impact of a swap set up for the transfer of an activity (-104 million euros) and the revaluation of proprietary credit risk included in derivatives (DVA) (-39 million euros).
 Corporate Centre operating expenses amounted to 283 million euros in the fourth quarter 2020.
-They included the exceptional impact of donations and staff safety measures related to the health crisis (24 million euros), restructuring costs4 and adaptation costs2 (91 million euros compared to 244 million euros in the fourth quarter 2019) and IT reinforcement costs (59 million euros).
+They included the exceptional impact of donations and staff safety measures related to the health crisis (24 million euros), restructuring costs4 and adaptation costs2 (91 million euros).
 In accordance with the plan, no transformation costs were recognised in 2020 (they came to 175 million euros in the fourth quarter of 2019).